 Scoop mac and cheese with a cookie scooper (or even an ice cream scooper, I’m not going to crush your dreams).
 Bread pasta balls.

 Fry pasta balls in oil until golden brown.
 Remove from oil and season with salt.

 Render bacon over medium heat until crispy.
 Remove half of fat.
+Saute shallot until translucent.
 Add brown sugar and cook until dissolved.
-Add vinegar.
-Blend in a blender or pulse in a food processor until bacon bits have been created.
-Enjoy with Mac and Cheese Balls
+Add vinegar and cook for about 12 minutes.
+Add bacon back in and stir until dissolved.